-• Shares Remaining Available under LTIP: 180,295
+• Shares Remaining Available under LTIP as of December 31, 2015: 180,295

 Some grants and awards made by the compensation committee were made under the LTIP or its predecessor; other grants and awards were not plan-based.
 The table below, "Equity Plan Compensation Information," reports outstanding options, warrants and rights made under plans approved by our shareholders and plans or arrangements that were not approved by our shareholders.
 These plans and arrangements are: